aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/comparing-vsto-with-aspose-cells-for-net/_index.md

 {{% alert color="primary" %}}

-This article compares using VSTO (Visual Studio Tools for Office) with other approaches for developing Microsoft Office-based solisions.
+This article compares using VSTO (Visual Studio Tools for Office) with other approaches for developing Microsoft Office-based solutions.
 In particular, it looks at Aspose.Cells and provides a comparison of how the two solutions work.
 The articles gives information developers can use to analyze, compare and evaluate different options before adopting a solution.

 {{% /alert %}}
 ## **Overview**